-Table 4.7.11 includes the activity data used for estimation SF_6 emissions over the period: 1988-2016.
-At the moment of the publication of this version of the NIR, this chapter covers initial data for submission 2018.
-In case when updated data is not available, values and assumptions from previous submission were applied.
+Table 4.7.11 includes the activity data used for estimation SF_6 emissions over the period: 1988-2017.

 2.G.1 Electrical equipment

 Applied emissions factors were based on methodology provided in IPCC 2006 GL.
 Amounts of equipment on the market was assessed on the basis of data provided by producers and importers/exporters.